trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 times in this developers guide.

-Project and Repositiory Versioning and Release Mode
+Project and Repository Versioning and Release Mode
 ----------------------------------------------------

 TriBITS has built-in support for project and repository versioning and release